dennis-every/stocks/README.md

 - **Is the information saved in any database?**

-  - No, all data is saved in the involvement api
+  - No data is saved in any database.
+  - All data provided by [Financial Modeling Prep](https://site.financialmodelingprep.com/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>